Getting started at ScienceOpen

 - Check out the advanced search and discover functions

-Eat your heart out, Google Scholar!
 ScienceOpen has the most advanced search engine of any research discovery platform out there.
 We recently added an Open Access filter, and others for research institutes and date of indexing on ScienceOpen.
-This gives a total of 6 search categories, 17 filters, and 6 sort functions, as well as the Facets menu on each search.
+For an updated tutorial on how to use our search engine, go here.
 Discovering research has never been easier!